Home - JCTD - Operations Div. - Management Assistance Branch

 • FMATs will assess all RA and RC installations that operate full time food service operations on a scheduled or requested basis.
 Assessments of RC facilities that only operate IDT/weekend drill WRs will be upon request.
 On scheduled visits, FMATs will review installation food service programs and provide assistance in all areas of food service operations.
 Requested visits will respond to particular problems identified by the command or provide assistance on operational procedures for a new facility.

-• The objectives of the FMAT assesments are to assist in raising the quality of the installation food service program and to increase the effectiveness by identifying programs that are functioning well or that may require improvement.
+• The objectives of the FMAT assessments are to assist in raising the quality of the installation food service program and to increase the effectiveness by identifying programs that are functioning well or that may require improvement.
 FMATs will use the following format when assessing an installation:

 • (a) Review installation food service program documents